 Students should contact the Office of the Registrar concerning residency requirements for fee purposes.
-A student who knowingly gives false information in an attempt to evade out-of-state fee payment may be dismissed from the university.
+A student who knowingly gives false information in an attempt to evade out-of- state fee payment may be dismissed from the university.

-For fee purposes, a legal resident of Arkansas is one who has lived in Arkansas for the 6 consecutive months prior to the beginning of the term or semester for which the fees are to be paid.
+For fee purposes, a legal resident of Arkansas is one who has lived in Arkansas for the 6 consecutive months prior to the date of application the fees are to be paid.
 Residency may be proven by an Arkansas drivers license or by official documentation of realty purchase, lease or rental agreements.